ppmvi/needful-things/README.md

 #### Params

 - `url` ***String***  `default: /static/splashscreens`
-The path for the splashscreens.
+The path where the splashscreens are located.

 - `additional` ***Array***
 An array with objects for additional splashscreen links.
 The objects should have the following structure: